Ivan-SB/lib2eclipse/README.md

 5. close the project
 6. Use this tool
 7. Refresh your C project (F5)
-I noticed that sometimes you've to close/reopen a prooject more than once before Eclipse get aware of all the changes to get a successful build.
+8. Due to a problem in FreeRTOS disable Link-time optimizer I noticed that sometimes you've to close/reopen a prooject more than once before Eclipse get aware of all the changes to get a successful build.

 Currently the program makes a backup of your .cproject file and still it doesn't overwrite the original one, rather it saves a new one in the working directory.